ajitagupta/packet-sniffer/README.md

 So, let's get started!

 ## What is packet sniffing?
-The packet sniffer that I will create and walk you through monitors network traffic.
+The packet sniffer that I will create and walk you through monitors and analyzes network traffic.
+A sniffer can continuously monitor all the traffic to a computer through the network interface card by decoding the information encapsulated in the data packets.
 Examples of what is contained in these data packets are
 - Emails
 - Passwords
 - Browser surfing
 - Chat sessions
 - Router configuration (internet routes)
 - DNS traffic (internet configurations on a computer)

-A sniffer can continuously monitor all the traffic to a computer through the network interface card by decoding the information encapsulated in the data packets.

 ## How does a packet look like?
 The internet consists of multiple layers which are best described using the famous [OSI Reference Model](https://www.educative.io/blog/osi-model-layers).
 Each layer of the model is its own protocol used for communication amongst nodes, or networked devices.
 This is how a data packet is structured at Layer 4: Transmission Control Protocol (TCP).